-- DC base power systems.
-These systems integrate a DC generator and automated controls with remote monitoring, which are typically contained within an environmentally regulated enclosure. - DC hybrid power systems.
-These systems incorporate lithium-ion batteries (or other advanced battery chemistries) with our proprietary BMS into our standard DC power systems. - DC solar hybrid power systems.
-These systems incorporate photovoltaic and other sources of renewable energy into our DC hybrid power system.
+- Base power systems.
+These stationary systems integrate a DC generator and automated controls with remote monitoring, which are typically contained within an environmentally regulated enclosure. - Hybrid power systems.
+These systems incorporate lithium-ion batteries (or other advanced battery chemistries) with our proprietary battery management system into our standard DC power systems. - DC solar hybrid power systems.
+These stationary systems incorporate photovoltaic and other sources of renewable energy into our DC hybrid power systems. - Mobile power systems.
+These are very light weight and compact power systems used for EV charging, robotics, communications, security.

-Our DC power systems are available in diesel, natural gas, LPG / propane and renewable formats, with diesel, natural gas and propane gas being the predominate formats.
+Our DC power systems are available in diesel, natural gas, LPG / propane and renewable fuel formats, with diesel, natural gas and propane gas being the predominant formats.

-During the three months ended March 31, 2021 and 2020, 93% and 95%, respectively, of our total net sales were within the telecommunications market.
-In the first quarter of 2021, 74% of our total net sales were derived from our two largest telecommunications customers.
-In the first quarter of 2020, 84% of our total net sales were derived from our two largest customers.
+During the three months ended June 30, 2022 and 2021, 99% and 92%, respectively, of our total net sales were within the telecommunications market.
+For the three months ended June 30, 2022, 88% of our total net sales were derived from our largest telecommunications customer.
+For the same period in 2021, 77% of our total net sales were derived from our largest telecommunications customers in excess of 10% of total net sales in either period.